MinaProtocol/mina/rfcs/0033-blockchain-in-hard-fork.md

 ## Motivation
 [motivation]: #motivation

-For the launch of the Coda main net, we wish to have a hard fork plan and implementation in place, in case there's a network failure.
+For the launch of the Mina main net, we wish to have a hard fork plan and implementation in place, in case there's a network failure.
 One of the parts of such a plan is how to update the blockchain.